beer-horoscope/beer-horoscope/docs/MODEL_TRAINING.md

 # Model Training Walkthrough

-This walkthrough will guide you setting up and training models on a local development machine
+This walkthrough will guide you through setting up and training models on a local development machine

 # Prerequisites